 “CMO’s don’t care about data" - something I hear all too often, and it couldn't be more wrong.

 Data matters across every business - data has brought marketing and tech teams closer together and that’s why I care.
 Big data is bigger than ever and we have more information on our customers too.
 This is good, because today’s customers are more demanding and are asking more of brands - they require a more complete experience.
-As a CMO, data allows me to gain insight into the practices, styles and profiles of customers.
-It helps me understand which outreach strategies work and which fail, and arguably most importantly, the reasons why.
+Data allows us to gain insight into the practices, styles and profiles of our customers.
+It helps us understand which outreach strategies work and which fail, and arguably most importantly, the reasons why.

 It’s never just about the numbers, but if you can understand the story behind those numbers, and act to improve experiences based on the insights those numbers are pointing to, there's nothing that matters more.